 Friends will play at the Indietracks festival in Derbyshire on Saturday 25 July.
 The festival is held on five stages over three days on a heritage railway site outside Ripley, and Friends will appear in a late afternoon slot (exact time to be confirmed).
 One-day and weekend tickets are available as well as camping facilities.
 For more information about the festival go to www.indietracks.co.uk

 Following the release of the Friends compilation Single Friends and the Whirlpool Guest House retrospective Rough Digs, there are new interviews about the albums and the Summerhouse label.
-William Jones of Friends is interviewed about Summerhouse in the German online magazine Crazewire at www.crazewire.de (there's an English translation on our website) and Whirlpool Guest House's Carl Green talks to Tommy Gunnarsson about the band and his new incarnation as Head Of Light Entertainment in the Penny Black magazine at www.pennyblackmusic.co.uk
+William Jones of Friends is interviewed about Summerhouse in the German online magazine Crazewire (which was at www.crazewire.de - there's an English translation on our website) and Whirlpool Guest House's Carl Green talks to Tommy Gunnarsson about the band and his new incarnation as Head Of Light Entertainment in the Penny Black magazine at www.pennyblackmusic.co.uk

 They're out!
 The Friends singles compilation Single Friends and Whirlpool Guest House retrospective Rough Digs are out on Monday 1 December, along with the new download-only four-track Southbeach single Walking Out and new download versions of 4,000,000 Telephones' early French Girls single and the Skinner single Lucille.
 All are available from the Summerhouse online shop and/or downloads store, and from all leading downloads retailers.